Waste management guidelines

 With larger developments of over 100 units and where there are likely to be a mix of blocks of flats, residential housing and/ or retail areas, we would ask that developers are required to install an area where bring banks can be situated for the collection of glass, textiles and other materials.

-Changes of Waste Collection Service – starting Autumn 2020
+Changes to Waste Collection Service

 6.1 Introduction of Food Waste Collections

-For larger communal properties, where the residents share bin facilities, each property would still have their own individual kitchen caddy, but a 180litre/240litre communal food waste bin will be required.
-Therefore the space within the communal bin storage area would need to be made big enough to ensure this extra capacity can be housed, in addition to the general waste and recycling bins.
+For larger communal properties where the residents share bin facilities, each property would still have their own individual kitchen caddy, but a 180litre/240litre communal food waste bin will be required.
+Therefore, the space within the communal bin storage area would need to be made big enough to ensure this extra capacity can be housed, in addition to the general waste and recycling bins.

 References & Sources